 With the Setup you tell Mail Archiver X, what to archive and into which format.
 The Setup for archival consists of four tab sheets.

 With the first tab sheet "Email Info" you choose your email clients and IMAP accounts from which to archive.
 The Easy version only allows archiving from IMAP and not from a mail client.

 Select a mail application and click on the checkbox in front of the name to activate archival.
 Then the mailboxes for the mail application are loaded.
 You can either archive all mailboxes or select individual mailboxes.
 For a mailbox all child mailboxes are automatically archived, too.
 Except when you click on a mailbox again to show a minus sign.
 In this case the mailbox is excluded from archivial.

 You can also archive trash and spam mailboxes.

-The yellow caution icon in front of the Exchange account means that not all data is downloaded for this account.
+The yellow caution icon in front of one account means that not all data is downloaded for this account.
 Emails will have an empty message body when you archive.

 Currently, the following applications are supported:

 Setting up archiving from IMAP accounts just works like in your email client.
 Click on the plus sign to add a new account.
 The minus deletes the selected account.
 Enter the usual account details of user name, server name and password.
 Click on the Check button to see if a log in is possible.

 Clicking the checkbox in front of the name - like for mail applications - selects the IMAP account for archival and loads the mailboxes.
 Mailbox selection works like for email clients.

 The data needed for IMAP are user name, server name and your password.
 You only need to change the authentication method if your server doesn't support standard authentication.
 The screenshot from Mail shows which data is necessary for an account in Mail Archiver.
 Don’t use your email address.
 In most cases the first part of your email address is the user name, but not always.

 The second tab sheet "Options" (renamed from "Mailboxes" in version 5) gives you options to restrict the archival of mails by date and move archived mails to the trash.